Children's Comprehensive Bible Question Quiz

 a.
 Samson.

-He used the jawbone of a donkey to kill 1,000 Philistines.
+Samson used the jawbone of a donkey to kill 1,000 Philistines.

 -

-Whom did God instruct to build a giant boat ?
+Whom did God instruct to build a giant boat?

 a.
 Peter and his brother Andrew.